-David McLane is a partner in KMBL.
+David McLane is a partner in MBL.
 David received his Bachelor of Arts degree Summa Cum Laude and Phi Beta Kappa from the University of California at Los Angeles in 1981, and received his law degree in 1986 from UCLA.
 He was an associate in the law firm Sheppard, Mullin, Richter & Hampton located in Los Angeles, California, where he practiced as a civil litigator.
 From 1990 to 2003, David was in the trial unit of the Federal Public Defender, where he conducted multiple trials.
-In 2003, he left to form Kaye, McLane & Bednarski, now KMBL, and his practice areas include civil rights and criminal defense.
+In 2003, he left to form Kaye, McLane & Bednarski, now MBL, and his practice areas include civil rights and criminal defense.

 David represents clients in both State and Federal Court.
 He has tried many cases and has obtained numerous acquittals and dismissals at trial.
 He has negotiated reduced charges, dismissals, and reduced sentences in areas including fraud, narcotics, RICO, robbery, money laundering, tax evasion, weapons, and immigration cases.
 He has argued numerous cases in the Ninth Circuit Court of Appeals and has several published opinions.